Subscribe to get access

-As we all know, spring time calls for cleaning your closet aka spring cleaning!
+As we all know, springtime calls for cleaning your closet, aka spring cleaning!
 At first, it may seem like a hassle, but it will be well worth it in the end.
-An organised and minimal closet will make it easier for you to find the clothing pieces to coordinate daily outfits.
+An organized and minimal closet will make it easier for you to find the clothing pieces to coordinate daily outfits.
 Cleaning out your wardrobe doesn’t always have to be a chore.
-The process of cleaning your closet will take you one step closer towards thriving in an eco-friendly lifestyle.
-This is also a great way to maximise the space in your wardrobe and prevent yourself from hoarding unnecessary clothing.
+The process of cleaning your closet will take you one step closer to thriving in an eco-friendly lifestyle.
+This is also a great way to maximize the space in your wardrobe and prevent yourself from hoarding unnecessary clothing.
 Here are tips on ways to clean out your hoarded closet and go green.

 You will want to make sure that the clothes that you buy have high durability and are sustainable.
-So when you’re done cleaning your closet, this is an effective way to cut the amount of clothes that are more likely to be torn or worn out.
-Thereby owning the poor fabrics that used.
-High quality often does correlate with high prices, however, it is wise to check the material and customer reviews before assuming that all designer clothing is of high quality, as the material may not withstand the duration that you expect it to be.
+So when you’re done cleaning your closet, this is an effective way to cut the number of clothes that are more likely to be torn or worn out.
+Thereby owning the poor fabrics that were used.
+High quality often does correlate with high prices.
+However, it is wise to check the material and customer reviews before assuming that all designer clothing is of high quality, as the material may not withstand the duration that you expect it to be.

-If you are deciding which clothing to keep or dispose, retain pieces made of natural fibres and are biodegradable.
-Organic cotton, hemp, linen, bamboo, ramie, silk, cashmere and wool are fabrics that can be easily broken down and decomposed.
-Choosing garments that are completely made of these materials are sustainable options that cut your impact to the environment.
+If you are deciding which clothes to keep or dispose of, retain pieces made of natural fibers that are biodegradable.
+Organic cotton, hemp, linen, bamboo, ramie, silk, cashmere, and wool are fabrics that can be easily broken down and decomposed.
+Choosing garments that are completely made of these materials are sustainable options that cut your impact on the environment.

-If you find a rip on your favorite clothing items but can’t bear to throw it away, a simple fix will immediately mend it for you to wear!
+If you find a rip on your favorite clothing items but can’t bear to throw them away, a simple fix will immediately mend it for you to wear!
 Don’t let a small tear be the reason you don’t wear your clothes.
-Missing a button or has the zipper broken?
+Missing a button, or has the zipper broken?
 An easy sewing repair will transform your favorite shirt or pants to be as good as new!

 Fashion changes faster than it has ever before.
-However, there always a few pieces that will remain timeless and will always make its return to mainstream.
-These classic items include your basic blue jeans, plain white blouse, black leather jacket and long trench coat.
-Fashion staples are often in natural and monochrome colours such as black, white and grey and not bright-colored or patterned.
+However, there are always a few pieces that will remain timeless and will always make their return to the mainstream.
+These classic items include your basic blue jeans, plain white blouse, black leather jacket, and long trench coat.
+Fashion staples are often in natural and monochrome colors such as black, white, and grey and not bright-colored or patterned.
 They are in simple designs and can be easily coördinated and paired with any style of clothing.

 Another option of clearing the clothes you no longer want is by giving them away for donation.
-Charity houses such as the Red Cross, Salvation Army and The Smith Family are happy to collect unwanted items to be sold and raise donations to people in need.
+Charity houses such as the Red Cross, Salvation Army, and The Smith Family are happy to collect unwanted items to be sold and raise donations for people in need.